-The Eagle Plan and all block plans allow students to use five of their meals for guests.
+The Eagle Plan and all block plans, except the 5 Block plan, allow students to use five of their meals for guests at any campus dining restaurant.
 If you have used all your guest meals, you may use Flex Dollars, EagleOne, or Credit to purchase meals for your friends and family at any dining facility.